 Improving tooth blemishes

 If your tooth isn’t cracked, but exhibits stubborn blemishes like internal discoloration or a chipped edge, then tooth bonding can also be used to correct it.
-After placing the custom-tinted resin on your tooth, Dr. Fondriest will artfully sculpt it to match the tooth’s ideal appearance.
+After placing the custom tinted resin on your tooth, Dr. Fondriest will artfully sculpt it to match the tooth’s ideal appearance.
 Then, he will harden the resin with a special light and polish it for a natural, attractive finish.

 Building Up Your Tooth Structure

-Tooth bonding is more commonly performed than tooth contouring, and involves carefully bonding tooth-colored composite resin to your tooth.
+Tooth bonding is more commonly performed than tooth contouring, and involves carefully bonding tooth colored composite resin to your tooth.
 The resin, which is custom-tinted to mimic the unique shade and color of your teeth, can be sculpted to match the tooth’s ideal outline.
 After your dentist hardens and polishes the bonding, your tooth will look like new again, without blemishes and with a stronger, healthier structure.

 Bonding & contouring teeth outlines

 In some cases, adding to your tooth’s structure isn’t the right answer.
 For instance, if your tooth slightly overlaps another, then you don’t want to add to the other side of the tooth so that it overlaps that one, as well.
-Instead, your dentist can carefully sculpt the overlapping edge (or jagged, sharp edge) through tooth contouring, creating a more symmetrical tooth and uniform smile.
+Instead, your dentist can carefully sculpt the overlapping edge (or jagged, sharp edge) through tooth contouring.
+This will create a more symmetrical tooth and uniform smile.
 For some patients, we may recommend performing bonding and contouring your teeth without doing any bonding.
 Everybody is different but the bottom line agenda is to improve the appearance of several teeth simultaneously.
 For others who have situations that are a bit worse, we may recommend veneers.

-Cosmetic Alternatives to Cosmetic Bonding
+Alternatives to Bonding Teeth

-Benefits of Cosmetic Bonding
+Benefits of Teeth Bonding

 - Brief office visit: Dental bonding is a straightforward procedure that can be completed in well under an hour at our dental practice.